-With the release of Serato DJ 1.8, we've implemented work that we've been doing on the code that determines the way that the Serato DJ interface displays.
+With the release of Serato DJ 1.8, we've been able to implement work that we've been doing on the code that determines the way that the Serato DJ interface displays.
 This work means we'll be able to incorporate many more awesome features in the future!

-If you've opened Serato DJ 1.8 and found that your library is displaying with italicized font, this is not by design and it is quite possible that Serato isn't able to successfully call upon the font we use for the library display, (Serato DJ uses Helvetica on Mac and Arial on Windows)
+If you've opened Serato DJ 1.8 or above, and found that your library is displaying with an italicized font (or any other unusual font) this is not by design and it is quite possible that Serato isn't able to successfully call upon the font we use for the library display, (Serato DJ uses Helvetica on Mac)

 This specific font may either be corrupt, missing or there may be multiple instances of the font with the same name.